 - Class, currency, and number of shares allotted

-- Nominal value of each unit
+- The nominal value of each unit

 - Amount paid, or due to be paid, per share